 To anyone who joined us at the first event of our fifth annual Big Ideas Exchange one thing will have been absolutely clear – engaging in collaborative and collective action will be of utmost importance to businesses that want to experience long-term and sustainable growth.

-Alexander Jan, Chairman of Bee Midtown, began the evening by welcoming the audience and our panelists James Gomme, Director of the Sustainable Development Goals at World Business Council for Sustainable Development, and Spencer Craig, the CEO and co-founder of Pure.
+Alexander Jan, Chairman of Midtown BID, began the evening by welcoming the audience and our panelists James Gomme, Director of the Sustainable Development Goals at World Business Council for Sustainable Development, and Spencer Craig, the CEO and co-founder of Pure.
 They were joined by the chair for the evening Emily Auckland, Network Director of the UK Stakeholders for Sustainable Development (UKSSD).